 - What are your continuing challenges in teaching online?

 Engaging Students in an Age of Disengagement – Stevens Institute of Technology, May 9, 2013

 The popular media tells us that we live in an age of disengagement.
-21st century professors are told they need to design curriculum to support student success and create an engaging classroom whether it is face-to-face, online, or in a blended learning environment.
+21st-century professors are told they need to design a curriculum to support student success and create an engaging classroom whether it is face-to-face, online, or in a blended learning environment.

 Can educators hijack social media engagement design and tools for academic engagement?
 Can we meet student expectations within academic objectives?
 Can we (re)design curriculum using pedagogy that encourages engagement?
 How does engagement differ F2F, online, in hybrid and MOOC settings? presentation slides

 The 21st Century Professor: Challenges of Digital Learning – Union County College, NJ, May 1, 2013

 The 21st-century professor designs curriculum to support student success and creates an engaging classroom whether it is face-to-face, online, or in a blended learning environment.
 This professor engages students through a variety of learning strategies, creates effective instructional materials and assesses student learning with a variety of tools and strategies.
 In this workshop, we examined the professional practices of the 21st-century educator and the tools and strategies being used now.
 This included mobile learning, apps, learning networks, open education resources (including open textbooks), and collaborative learning online from Google Docs to Massive Open Online Courses (MOOC).

 Academia and the MOOC – 14th Annual NJ Faculty Best Practices Showcase, Academic Technology Group of NJEDge.Net, Georgian Court University, March 15, 2013